powerssl/powerssl/README.md

 Developing PowerSSL
 -------------------

-If you wish to work on Vault itself or any of its built-in systems, you'll first need [Go](https://www.golang.org) installed on your machine (version 1.12+ is *required*).
+If you wish to work on PowerSSL itself or any of its built-in systems, you'll first need [Go](https://www.golang.org) installed on your machine (version 1.12+ is *required*).